percona/pmm_dump_docs/docs/testing.md

 ``` {.bash data-prompt="$" }
 $ make run-tests
 ```
-for the first time, it implicitly calls command
+for the first time, it implicitly calls the command

 ``` {.bash data-prompt="$" }
 $ make init-tests
 ```

-that creates temporary directory `test` for test configuration and results.
-Files `.env.test` and `.env2.test` define environment for your test instances.
-Instance that contain test data that needs to be **exported**, defined in `.env.test`.
-Instance that tests **import**, defined in `.env2.test`.
-All subsequent test runs keep these files if they exist and if you need to redefine ports and Docker container names, you can do it here.
+that creates a temporary directory `test` for test configuration and results.
+Files `.env.test` and `.env2.test` define the environment for your test instances.
+The instance that contains test data that needs to be **exported** is defined in `.env.test`.
+The instance that tests **import** is defined in `.env2.test`.
+All subsequent test runs keep these files if they exist, and if you need to redefine ports and Docker container names, you can do it here.

 Available options are: